wmhilton-stoplight/platform-docs/7.-projects/working-with-files.md

 **Import Existing Files**: You can also import an existing YAML or JSON OpenAPI file, or import a [Postman Collection](../6.-migrations/postman.md) file.

+> To easily convert API files between JSON and YAML formats, rename the file and change the extension to the format you need (.yaml or .json).
+You can also [export an API](export-api-file.md#export-single-files) to one of these format types to convert it.

 ### Endpoint

 Select the API to add the endpoint.
 Select or create a tag to group similar endpoints together.
 Provide a path.